griffintalan/client_project/README.md

 ### COVID-19

 For both the IHME and MSPH projected data, we reduced the shape of the data to our desired geographic scales (i.e. the United States and California, respectively).
-In the IHME dataset, we also dropped the incomplete data after August 4th.
-In the IHME dataset, this left us with 4,250 rows of data (85 days for each of the 50 states).
-In the MSPH dataset, we had 2,436 rows (42 days for each of the 58 counties).
-The IHME dataset includes projections for many variables, such as hospital capacity, mobility rates, and cumulative deaths.
-However, the most important factor determining how a natural disaster would interact with the pandemic is the prevalence of the virus in the local community.
-We therefore decided to focus only on the estimated number of daily new infections, and to scale this figure in proportion to the size of the local population.
+In both datasets, we decided to focus only on the estimated number of daily new infections, and to scale this figure in proportion to the size of the local population.
 Following California’s guidelines for the reopening of counties, we labeled communities (state or county) with one or more new daily infections per 10,000 residents as experiencing severe COVID conditions.
+(See COVID Readme file.)

 ### Natural Disasters